-To accomplish the purposes of teacher education, faculty members assist and encourage students to meet the following objectives by the time they have completed requirements for teacher licensure.
-Students completing Ouachita's education program will:
+To accomplish the purposes of teacher education, faculty members assist and encourage student candidates to meet the following objectives by the time they have completed requirements for teacher licensure.
+Student candidates completing Ouachita's education program will:

 - 1. Become familiar with students' background knowledge and experiences. - 2.
 Articulate clear learning goals for the lesson that are appropriate for the student. - 3.
 Demonstrate an understanding of the connection between past, present and future content. - 4.
 Select methods, activities and materials that are aligned with the lesson. - 5.
 Select evaluation procedures that are appropriate for students and aligned with the goal. - 6.
 Create a climate that promotes fairness. - 7.
 Establish and maintain rapport with students. - 8.
 Communicate challenging learning expectations to each student. - 9.
 Establish and maintain consistent standards of behavior. - 10.
 Make the physical environment as safe and conducive to learning as possible. - 11.
 Make learning goals and instructional procedures clear to students. - 12.
-Make content comprehensible to students. - 13.
-Encourage students to extend thinking. - 14.
+Make content comprehensible to students.

+- 13. Encourage students to extend thinking. - 14.
 Monitor students' understanding through a variety of means, provide feedback to students to assist learning, and adjust learning activities as the situation demands. - 15.
-Use instructional time effectively. - 16.
+Use instructional time and instructional technology effectively. - 16.
 Reflect on the extent to which learning goals were met. - 17.
 Demonstrate a sense of efficacy. - 18.
 Build professional relationships with colleagues to share teaching insights and to coordinate learning activities. - 19.
-Communicate with parents or guardians about student learning.
+Communicate with parents or guardians about student learning. - 20.
+See teaching as a ministry.